-“The volume of the problem is astonishing”: Amazon’s battle against fakes may be too little too late
+‘The volume of the problem is astonishing’: Amazon’s battle against fakes may be too little, too late

 A new report from Amazon reveals that there are billions of fake goods on its marketplace.
 The company says it had blocked 10 billion suspected counterfeit listings in 2020—up from 6 billion from the year before—and destroyed 2 million fake goods in its warehouses.

-Researchers who study counterfeiting estimate that nearly a trillion dollars worth of fake goods flood the global economy.
+Researchers who study counterfeiting estimate that nearly $1 trillion worth of fake goods flood the global economy.
 These experts say that most of the fake goods on Amazon are not knockoff designer handbags, but counterfeits of everyday staples like Dove soap, Similac formula, and Hydro Flask bottles.
 These products look identical to those manufactured by the brand, but are made from cheaper, unregulated materials.
 The fake goods have sometimes harmed consumers: One 4-year-old boy had to have parts of his colon and intestines removed when he swallowed magnets from a counterfeit Magformers toy.

 So who is taking the time to create fake versions of relatively inexpensive household goods?
-Robert Handfield, a North Carolina State University professor who has studied Amazon’s counterfeiting problem, says there are is an entire underground economy devoted to create every possible consumer product imaginable.
+Robert Handfield, a North Carolina State University professor who has studied Amazon’s counterfeiting problem, says there is an entire underground economy devoted to creating every possible consumer product imaginable.
 This includes everything from laundry detergent to running shoes, which eventually end up on internet marketplaces, like Amazon.
-(Terrifyingly, there are also counterfeiters who make knockoff aircraft parts and COVID vaccines, selling them through other underground websites.)
+(Terrifyingly, there are also counterfeiters who make knockoff aircraft parts and COVID-19 vaccines, selling them through other underground websites.)

 The internet has changed the game for the counterfeiting industry.
 In the past, there were channels for people to buy fake luxury goods, such bootleg stores on Canal Street in New York.
 But now counterfeiters have access to American consumers on Amazon and to Chinese consumers on Alibaba.
-“Anywhere you can make a buck selling something at high volume on the internet, you’ll be able to find counterfeiting,” says
+“Anywhere you can make a buck selling something at high volume on the internet, you’ll be able to find counterfeiting,” says Handfield.

 Roughly 80% of counterfeits that enter the United States come out of China and Hong Kong, according to Handfield’s analysis of reports from U.S. Customs and Border Protection about fake products seized at the border.
 He points out that this makes sense because the region is a manufacturing hub, so people have access to both equipment and knowledge about how to make consumer goods.
 “Someone who works at a legitimate factory may start up their own business making fakes,” he says.
-“They’ll copy it, sometimes using cheaper materials and sell them on the same channels.”
+“They’ll copy it, sometimes using cheaper materials, and sell them on the same channels.”

 Why is it so easy to sell fake goods?